Skip to content

 4. 04

-Write the briefs your team builds against.
+We write the briefs your team builds from.

 5. 05

-Read vendor contracts before you sign.
+We read the vendor contracts before you sign.

-Especially the ones called “just a pilot.”
+Especially the ones a salesperson swears are “just a pilot.”

 Build